Banno/knife-whisk/README.markdown

 This repository also includes a zsh folder, with a replacement for oh-my-zsh's knife plugin.
 Copy that to your ~/.oh-my-zsh/plugins/knife folder, and enabled the plugin by adding "knife" to your plugins=() in your .zshrc.
 You will likely need to reload your shell.

 ## Todo
-* Support for non ec2 setups
+* supprot for --json-attributes knife flag
 * whisk add mixin
 * whisk add server
+* whisk provider list
 * bash tab completion

 ##Authors